Spend Fall Semester Abroad

 - Fewer people in your host location in the Fall means less competition for the best internship/ research and field placements.

-- Be back at Brandeis in the Spring so you can apply and interview for summer internships.
+- Be back at Brandeis in the Spring so you can apply and interview for summer internships or work with the Hiatt Career Center to talk through searching for an internship from abroad.

 - As we're entering the cold winter season here in North America, Spring is transitioning to Summer in the Southern hemisphere – enjoy the "winter" break in 80 degree weather.